 • decoction of angelica, red clover.

-If a pathology is suspected, it is advisable for the fair sex to refuse to use:
+If a pathology is suspected, it is advisable for representatives of the fair sex to avoid consuming:

 • garlic, onion;